BarioIsCoding/AnonymousFileHosting/README.md

 4.  **Download Haar Cascade Model:**
     * Download the `haarcascade_frontalface_default.xml` file from the [OpenCV GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).
     * Place it in the root directory of the project.
+*Note: This package already contains this file.
+You don't have to do this manually.*

 5.  **Create Directories:**
     ```bash
     mkdir uploads
     mkdir static
     ```
+*Running app.py for the first time does this for you.*

 6.  **Run the Application (for testing only):**
     ```bash